-23. Closed Session - The Board Will Meet in Closed Session to:
+17. Closed Session - The Board Will Meet in Closed Session to:

-• Deliberate and Vote on Disciplinary Matters, Including the Above Petitions, Pursuant to Government Code Section 11126, subd. (c)(3)
+- A. Deliberate and Vote on Disciplinary Matters Pursuant to Government Code Section 11126, subd. (c)(3) - B. Conduct the Annual Performance Evaluation and Consider the Salary of its Executive Officer Pursuant to Government Code Section 11126, subd. (a)(1)

-24. Adjournment